 The Employer and the Union recognize the importance of working conditions that will not threaten or endanger the health or safety of employees or clients.
-No employees shall be required to work in any situation that would threaten or endanger his/her_their health or safety and the Employer shall make a good faith effort to-notify employees of any health or safety risks prior to a client assignment and employees have the right to decline working for a client who lives in a situation which could threaten their health and safety.
-Such situations include: bodily harm to the employee; threatening behavior of the client or by persons in the household, clients with symptoms or conditions communicating their needs to the employee in ways that the person providing care may experience or interpret as harassment; or any other situation that would be a threat to the employee's health.
-The In any event, employees should not have to experience discrimination, abusive conduct, and challenging behaviors without assistance or redress and will immediately report to their Employer any working condition that they employee-believes threatens or endangers the health or safety of the employee or client.
+No employees shall be required to work in any situation that would threaten or endanger their health or safety and the Employer shall notify employees of any health or safety risks prior to a client assignment and employees have the right to decline working for a client who lives in a situation which could threaten their health and safety.
+Such situations include: bodily harm to the employee; threatening behavior of the client or others in their home to the employee; sexual harassment of the employee by the client or by persons in the household, clients with symptoms or conditions communicating their needs to the employee in ways that the person providing care may experience or interpret as harassment; or any other situation that would be a threat to the employee's health.
+In any event, employees should not have to experience discrimination, abusive conduct, and challenging behaviors without assistance or redress and will immediately report to their Employer any working condition that they believe threatens or endangers the health or safety of the employee or client.